rajewsky-lab/novosparc/README.md

 The reconstruction is performed *de novo*, without using any marker genes.
 The script outputs plots of (a) a histogram showing the distribution of assignment values over embedded zones for each original villus zone, and (b) average spatial gene expression over the original villus zones and embedded zones of 4 gene groups.

-Running time on a standard desktop computer is around XXX minutes.
+Running time on a standard computer is under a minute.

 ### The *Drosophila* embryo
 The `reconstruct_bdtnp_with_markers.py` script reconstructs the early